Tips for Making Your Own Website

 How many people know your first name, date of birth, and the state or province you live in?
 Well, that's the number of people who can find you with a single Goo*le search.
 It's up to you how fast and loose you play with you real identity, but I advise everyone to reserve 3D dealings for friends you genuinely trust.
 And just because someone else tells you a lot of their personal details does NOT mean you owe them the same information in return.

-Basically, just be careful what you disclose online and to whom.
+I suggest removing your data from people search websites.
+Even then, be cautious with what you disclose and to whom.
 For years I've been butting up against stories I want to tell or pictures I want to post on here, but Godly intuition curls in my gut and reminds me, "Flonne, anybody with a personality disorder could use this to find out what high school you went to."
 And then I don't post it!

 Remove EXIF Data from Photos